Kalshone/System-Monitoring-Tool/README.md

 ## Welcome!

-This is Assignment 3 for CSCB09.
 This project is a simple tool that displays the CPU and memory usage of a system, as well as other information.

 ## Running the files